 Portland, along Casco Bay, Maine, is the heart of the region with award-winning restaurants, Maine-made shopping, concerts and arts.
+Portland’s airport is close by, as are many sandy beaches, so you could say it is a perfect Maine city.
 The foodie scene has amassed a lot of attention, and Portland’s nightlife is a laid-back affair.
 With landmarks and attractions to explore like the Portland Observatory—the only remaining historic signal tower in the nation—and the Portland Head Light in nearby Cape Elizabeth, you’ll have no problem working up an appetite while you sightsee.

 First, the bad news.
 One trip to Portland won’t be enough to savor the excellent culinary scene.
 The good news?
 No matter if you make it to two or ten restaurants, you’re in for a treat.
 You heard right.
 In Portland, the seafood is so fresh you can practically hear the splash.
 But the diversity of international cuisine is also truly impressive.
 From food trucks to fine dining to local lobster rolls, Portland has your appetite covered.

 Travel is all about the experience, not about things.
 Luckily, shopping in Portland is an experience.
-Browse independently owned boutiques.
+Browse independently owned boutiques downtown and in the Old Port.
 At one of the many local designer shops, find the perfect something to wear for your special night out.
 Score a unique piece at the bountiful vintage and antique shops or snag awesome deals on brand-name goods at near-by outlets.
 Portland is also a great place to shop for the holidays.

 Concerts & Events

 The city’s First Friday Art Walk is a monthly buzzfest of artists, galleries, shopping and, of course, ridiculously good things to eat.
 At the State Theater and the Portland Symphony Orchestra, you’ll have no problem getting in tune with both world class and local musicians.
 Come summertime, you can take your dancing outdoors at the State Theatre Summer Concert Series at Thompson’s Point.
-Enjoy Maine’s longstanding tradition of theater at the Portland Ballet.
+Enjoy Maine’s professional ballet company’s innovative and traditional works at the Portland Ballet.

 Sightseeing & Attractions